renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 -   Up to 3 shared-cpu-1x 256mb VMs
 -   160GB outbound data transfer

-### Create dockerfile baby care app
+### Create the dockerfile to the baby care app
-Let's create Dockerfile at root of your project folder to run my jhipster angular+spring boot application.
-I've got out of memory error when I tried to deploy using regular openjdk image.
-I learned that works if you use an optimize ibm jre ([https://community.fly.io/t/deployment-of-java-spring-api-using-dockerfile/6708/5](https://community.fly.io/t/deployment-of-java-spring-api-using-dockerfile/6708/5)) :
+Let's create the Dockerfile at the root of your project folder to run my jhipster angular+spring boot application.
+I got out of memory error when I tried to deploy using a regular OpenJDK image.
+I learned that works if you use an optimized ibm jre ([https://community.fly.io/t/deployment-of-java-spring-api-using-dockerfile/6708/5](https://community.fly.io/t/deployment-of-java-spring-api-using-dockerfile/6708/5)) :
 ```docker
 FROM ibm-semeru-runtimes:open-11-jre-focal
 MAINTAINER https://renanfranca.github.io/about.html